 Process and Timeline:

-Nominations will be accepted by ISSWSH members September 1 through November 1, 2021, by completing the nomination form.
+Nominations will be accepted by ISSWSH members November 1st - December 31st, 2023 by completing the nomination form.
 Completed nominations will be submitted to the Research & Grants Committee for review and a recommendation will be sent to the Executive Committee for review and approval.

-The winner will be announced at the 2022 Annual Meeting.
-All nominees are encouraged to attend the meeting to accept the award if selected.
+The winner will be announced at the 2024 Annual Meeting in Long Beach, CA. All nominees are encouraged to attend the meeting to accept the award if selected.
 The winner will be invited back to present a talk on their research at the 2025 Annual Meeting.

 - ISSWSH members are not limited in the number of nominations they may submit.